box/stalker/README.md

 CSS properties to be applied to the element while it is following the user.
 The element's original CSS will be saved and reapplied when it returns to its original position.
 If a string is given, it will be treated as a class to apply to the element while it is following the user.

 **delay** (integer - default: 0):
-The delay, in milliseconds, before the element leaves its original position to follow the user.  _Note: if animation is enabled, this will default to 300, as setting it too short doesn't look very good._
+The delay, in milliseconds, before the element leaves its original position to follow the user.

-**animate** (boolean - default: false):
-Whether or not to animate the stalking element into position.
-If set to true, the element will slide into its position at the edge of the page.

 **startCallback** (function - default: none):
 A callback to be executed when the element begins following the user.
 The function context will be the DOM element which is starting to follow.